 Biography Paula Varela-Tomasco

-Food Engineer from Universidad de la República (Uruguay, 2002).
-PhD in Food Science and Technology from the Universidad Politécnica de Valencia (Spain, 2007).
-I have wide experience in academic and industrial research, and collaborations with research groups from Europe, Asia and South America.
-My past positions include lecturer in the Universidad de la Republica in Uruguay, pre- and post-doctoral researcher in the Institute of Agrochemistry and Food Technology in Valencia, Spain and Senior Sensory and Consumer Scientist in Kraft Foods UK R&D.
+Food Engineer from Universidad de la República (Uruguay) and PhD from the Universidad Politécnica de Valencia (Spain).
+With wide experience in academic and industrial research, my past positions include lecturer in the Universidad de la República in Uruguay, pre- and post-doctoral researcher in the Institute of Agrochemistry and Food Technology in Valencia, Spain, and Senior Sensory and Consumer Scientist in Kraft Foods UK R&D.

 1. November 2020 – 31.
 October 2028

-Digital Food Quality (short named DigiFoods) is a centre for research-based innovation (SFI) with the purpose of developing digital solutions for food quality assessment with cutting edge technology.
-New sensor systems will radically transform food production industry into a more efficient and sustainable industry.
+Digital Food Quality (short named DigiFoods) is a centre for research-based innovation (SFI) with the purpose of developing smart sensor solutions for food quality assessment directly in the processing lines, throughout the food value chains.
+The obtained food quality information will be used for optimization of both processes and value chains and make the food industry more efficient and sustainable.

 1. February 2018 – 31.
 December 2022